Where to Stay in Glacier National Park

 The Ptarmigan Dining Room serves hot dinner and hot breakfast options.
 There is also Heidi's cafe in the lower part of the hotel for quick snacks and meals.

-There is a great book titled "Glaciers's Historic Hotels and Chalets; View with a room" and is a great gift for any National Park enthusiast and "parkitecture" geek out there.
+There is a great book titled "Glacier's Historic Hotels and Chalets; View with a room," and it is a great gift for any National Park enthusiast and "parkitecture" geek out there.

 Address: 1 Rte 3, Babb, MT 59411